-While it’s important to talk to your children about “stranger danger,” remember that 56% of those that sexually abuse a child are acquaintances of either the child or the family while only 5% of sexual abuse is perpetrated by a stranger.* So talking to your children in an age appropriate way about “good touches and bad touches” is vital.
+While it’s important to talk to your children about “stranger danger,” remember that 60% of those that sexually abuse a child are acquaintances of either the child or the family, 30% are family members while only 10% of sexual abuse is perpetrated by a stranger.* So talking to your children in an age appropriate way about “good touches and bad touches” is vital.

 Resources for Preventing and Addressing Child Sexual Abuse

 MCASA has developed the following resources as model components for preventing and addressing child sexual abuse.
 These resources may be helpful in developing a training program for professionals working with children; educating parents, family members and other caretakers; and supporting effective and compassionate responses to reports of child sexual abuse.

 Click on the topics below to download a fact sheet for more information.

 Creating Safe Environments: Working to Prevent Child Sexual Abuse